Fly Fishing For Trout: 39 Tips For More Trout

 The Right Fly Rod For the right fish

 Don’t try to cast a nymph the same way you would cast a dry fly.
 Also, don’t cast your streamer the same way you cast nymphs or dry flies.
-You will need to adjust your cast based on the size and weight of your flies.

 15. Flip or Lob Cast When Nymphing

-You need a slower cast when Nymphing and you need to cast a shorter line!
+You need a slower cast when Nymphing, and you need to cast a shorter line!

 To cast a nymph and indicator rig, let the line hang below you with your rod tip low, then strip the line in until you have about one to two rods length of line, drag the line with a medium speed by lifting your rod tip behind you and upriver then flip the line over and out.
-Do NOT try to do a back cast like you would with dry flies.

 16. Learn The Roll Cast